Westcoast Wills & Estates

 Located in the heart of beautiful North Vancouver, the firm is committed to community, family and bettering our society.
 Recognizing that an active lifestyle contributes to all of these values, Westcoast Wills & Estates is proud to be a North Vancouver Rec Centre Playcard sponsor.
 Further to the goal of bettering society, Westcoast donates 3% of all purchases to charity and thrives to limit its environmental impact.
+Our estate planning and probate lawyers also present publicly on the subject throughout the year.
+See our upcoming events by clicking here.

 Associate Counsel - Lawyer